MicrosoftDocs/bot-docs/articles/bot-service-channel-directline-extension-node-bot.md

 ## Prerequisites

-To perform the steps described next, you need to have a bot deployed in Azure.
+- A bot deployed in Azure, built with the Bot Framework SDK version 4.7 or later.

 ## Enable Direct Line app service extension